machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 8) gw.threads
 - Description: Degree of concurrency for processing (worker thread count).
-- Default: unset.
+- Default: Unset.
-- Usage context:
-  - Set in gw.properties.
-  - Override with -t/--threads <count>.
+- Usage context: Set in gw.properties; can be overridden with -t/--threads <count>.

 9) gw.scanDir
 - Description: Default scan directory/pattern if no <scanDir> argument is provided.
 - Default: If unset and no scanDir args are provided, Ghostwriter uses the current working directory absolute path.
-- Usage context:
-  - Set in gw.properties to avoid passing <scanDir> every run.
+- Usage context: Set in gw.properties to avoid passing <scanDir> every run.

 10) gw.nonRecursive
 - Description: Controls whether scanning should be non-recursive.
-- Default: unknown (property is defined by the CLI but not referenced directly in Ghostwriter.java).
+- Default: Unset.
 - Usage context: Used by processor implementation(s) to adjust scan behavior.

 11) inputs